 Rosacea isn’t curable, but there are treatments to help control symptoms.
 The earlier the medical intervention, the better, as it’s often easier to get your symptoms under control.

 While skin symptoms are usually addressed with a topical antibiotic applied directly to the problematic areas, rosacea of the eyes is more often treated with an oral antibiotic.

 Tetracycline and doxycycline are commonly prescribed for this condition.
 Courses of antibiotics can work within six weeks, but low-dose versions are sometimes prescribed for long periods of time.

-Despite oral antibiotics being the most common treatment, topical cyclosporine has been reported to improve symptoms of ocular rosacea better than doxycycline.
+Despite oral antibiotics being the most common treatment, topical cyclosporine to improve symptoms of ocular rosacea better than doxycycline.
 It also doesn’t have as severe side effects for longtime use as an oral antibiotic does.
 Significant results occur after three months of use.